geekskai/blog/README.md

-# ✨ Next.js Tailwind Blog Template
+# ✨ Next.js Tailwind Blog Template | Please give a ⭐️ if this project helped you!

 <div align="center">